COVID-19 | Here's The List Of All Foreign Medical Aid That Have Reached India Till Now And Where They Are Headed

-After supplying Hydroxychloroquine, Remdesivir and COVID-19 vaccines to the rest of the world for the past one year, the Indian government has now sought assistance from other nations to tackle the second wave of the pandemic that is ravaging the country.
+After supplying Hydroxychloroquine, Remdesivir and COVID-19 vaccines to the rest of the world for the past one year, the Indian government had last month sought assistance from other nations to tackle the second wave of the pandemic that continues to ravage the country.

-The crippling shortage of oxygen nationwide is being met by humanitarian assistance from other nations in the form of oxygen generation systems, distribution equipment such as cryogenic tankers, industrial and personal oxygen cylinders and concentrators.
+The crippling shortage of oxygen and medical equipment nationwide is being met by humanitarian assistance from India's global allies in the form of oxygen generation systems, distribution equipment such as cryogenic tankers, industrial and personal oxygen cylinders and concentrators.

-We track all the shipment of medical supplies received by India on the basis of bilateral aid, corporate donations and relief sent by Indian communities abroad.
-Figures updated as of 9 PM on May 13.
+We track each of the shipments carrying medical supplies, dozens of which have arrived by air or sea so far.
+Sent on the basis of bilateral aid, corporate donations and relief sent by Indian communities abroad, these are now a crucial part of India's fight against Covid-19.
+Figures updated as of 9 PM on May 14.

 United States